segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 With Linked Audiences, you can use the relational data you've defined in your Data Graph to build audiences and send them to your downstream destinations.

-From the relationships you've defined between profiles and entities in your warehouse, you can filter on profile traits, entity attributes, and associated events to create hyper-segmented audiences.
+From the relationships you've defined between the profiles and entities in your warehouse, you can filter on an entity, profile trait, and audience membership conditions to create hyper-segmented audiences.

 > success ""
 > Before you build Linked Audiences, be sure you've defined entities in your [Data Graph](/docs/unify/linked-profiles/data-graph/).